 At the church, pupils participated in workshops to experience the Easter story and reflect on their own hopes and dreams.

 This half term, Year 4 pupils have continued to write simple algorithms using, ‘Logo’.
 During the lessons, commands such as forwards, backwards, left, right, pen up and pen down have enabled us to draw squares and rectangles.
 From these algorithms we worked out how to create different sizes and shapes.
 We used the snipping tool to save our creations.
 Going further, we have tried to draw different polygons looking at the different angles in the shapes.
 Using the formula 360/the number of angles, we have worked out the degree of turn in regular polygons.
 We’ve had to use lots of Maths skills, creative skills and problem solving skills in these lessons.

 Class 9 has P.E. every Thursday afternoon.

-Class 10 has P.E. every Wednesday afternoon.
+Class 10 has P.E. every Friday afternoon.

 Table tennis skills have been developed this half term.
 While improving our table tennis, we have developed personal skills such as self -control, perseverance, resilience and determination.